Photos in collaboration with Quin Schrock

-When To Go: Big Sur is a beautiful destination year-round, but from March through May, Big Sur’s grassland becomes a lush blanket of green, gold, and lavender as the wildflowers reach their peak.
+WHEN TO GO: Big Sur is a beautiful destination year-round, but from March through May, Big Sur’s grassland becomes a lush blanket of green, gold, and lavender as the wildflowers reach their peak.

-Pro Tip: If you have a high clearance vehicle head up to Prewitt Ridge for epic views and even better boondocking.
+If you have a high clearance vehicle head up to Prewitt Ridge for epic views and even better boondocking.